Esri/arcgis-runtime-samples-android/java/open-scene-portal-item/README.md

 ## About the data

-This sample uses a [3D Cities - Netherlands](https://www.arcgis.com/home/item.html?id=46c47340708f446ba7f112f139e8ae5e) scene hosted on ArcGIS Online.
+This sample uses a [Berlin, Germany](https://www.arcgis.com/home/item.html?id=31874da8a16d45bfbc1273422f772270) scene hosted on ArcGIS Online.

 ## Relevant API